baisakhi77/RAG-Hallucination-Analyzer/README.md

 A toolkit to analyze and minimize AI hallucinations in Retrieval-Augmented Generation (RAG) pipelines using Llama 3 and Sentence Transformers.

 ### Overview
 This project evaluates how hyperparameters (temperature, context length) and prompt structures impact factual accuracy in Llama 3 outputs.
-It utilizes a CrossEncoder model to score generated answers against ground truth, identifying optimal configurations to reduce hallucinations.
+It utilizes NLI (Natural Language Inference) cross-encoder model to score generated answers against ground truth, identifying optimal configurations to reduce hallucinations.
+It evaluates Llama3 performance based on three NLI labels:
+  * Entailment: The hypothesis is definitely true if the premise is true.
+  * Contradiction: The hypothesis is definitely false if the premise is true; the two statements cannot both be true at the same time.
+  * Neutral: The hypothesis might be true or false based on the premise, but there is not enough information to prove or disprove it definitively.

 ## Dataset